‘The past lies like a nightmare upon the present’ Karl Marx

 I was completing my last non-fiction book, Remember Then, when the conviction sprouted and grew.
 I knew then that my next project would have to be a novel.
 What I did not anticipate was that I would write this novel, in this style, in this way.
 It was always going to be something historical of course but perhaps a witty time-slip with a genealogical twist.
 Oh no. This rather different story came up and grabbed me, demanding to be written.
-While you are waiting for it to appear on your bookshelf, or for it to download to your electronic device, I thought that I would whet your appetite and tell you a little about it.
+Whether you have already read the book, or if you are waiting for it to appear on your bookshelf, or for it to download to your electronic device, I thought that I would tell you a little about it.

 I came across the incident that underpins Barefoot’s narrative in the course of some family history research.
 No hint of the tragedy had come down to the present day and that in itself intrigued me.
 The story is set primarily in rural North Devon where, both then and now, everyone knows their neighbours’ business.
 Additionally, they will probably tell the world about it in a millisecond.
 Not in this case.
 Grandchildren and great-grandchildren of the main protagonists were completely unaware that their ancestors, ancestors they had known in person, had been accused of a terrible crime.
 I was immediately inspired to attack this wall of secrecy and find out more.